pablomarin/H2O-SparklingWater-azure-templates/README.md

 Storing data in Blob storage enables you to safely delete the HDInsight clusters that are used for computation without losing user data.

-HDInsight provides access to the distributed file system that is locally attached to the compute nodes.
-This file system can be accessed by using the fully qualified URI, for example:

-	hdfs://<namenodehost>/<path>

-In addition, HDInsight provides the ability to access data that is stored in Azure Blob storage.
-The syntax is:

-	wasb[s]://<containername>@<accountname>.blob.core.windows.net/<path>

-Hadoop supports a notion of the default file system.
-The default file system implies a default scheme and authority.
-It can also be used to resolve relative paths.
-During the HDInsight creation process, an Azure Storage account and a specific Azure Blob storage container from that account is designated as the default file system.

-For the files on the default file system, you can use a relative path or an absolute path.
-For example, the *hadoop-mapreduce-examples.jar* file that comes with HDInsight clusters can be referred to by using one of the following:

-	wasbs://mycontainer@myaccount.blob.core.windows.net/example/jars/hadoop-mapreduce-examples.jar
-	wasbs:///example/jars/hadoop-mapreduce-examples.jar
-	/example/jars/hadoop-mapreduce-examples.jar

 In addition to this storage account, you can add additional storage accounts from the same Azure subscription or different Azure subscriptions during the creation process or after a cluster has been created.
 For instructions about adding additional storage accounts, see [Create HDInsight clusters][hdinsight-creation].